 When someone with Type-1 Diabetes accidentally injects too much insulin, their liver will reduce the release of energy into the bloodstream, and their blood glucose will drop quickly.
 This causes them to feel ravenously hungry, and they will be driven to eat anything to bring their blood sugar levels back up.

 However, unless you are either a Type-1 or insulin-dependent Type-2 diabetic injecting insulin, high insulin levels do not cause overeating or obesity.
-The reverse is true: high insulin levels cause overeating and obesity.
+The reverse is true: overeating causes high insulin levels and obesity.
 Therefore, rather than worrying about ‘insulin toxicity’, we should focus on managing energy toxicity and insulin will look after itself.

 The Carbohydrate – Insulin Hypothesis simplistically assumes: